-Ensuring that business continuity and essential services are maintained and/or restored corporately, and for the Community-at-Large, including where possible, the areas impacted by the emergency.
+• Ensuring that business continuity and essential services are maintained and/or restored Corporately, and for the Community-at-Large, including where possible, the areas impacted by the emergency (refer to Corporate/Divisional Business Continuity Plans - Annex G).

 3. Under specific circumstances, the E.C.G. may also exercise the following functions: